orange-cloudavenue/cloudavenue-cli/README.md

 It give you a quick view of your cloudavenue resources.
 You can List, Create and Delete some resources.
-Actually we can manage VMware resource based on pos VCD (Virtual Cloud Center), like VDC, VM, VAPP
+Actually we can manage VMware resource based on pos VCD (Virtual Cloud Center), like VDC, VM, VAPP Please Go to website: https://orange-cloudavenue.github.io/cloudavenue-cli/

 # Install

-Please see Install chapter in Getting Start: https://github.com/orange-cloudavenue/cloudavenue-cli/blob/main/docs/index.md#Installation
+Please see Documentation here: https://orange-cloudavenue.github.io/cloudavenue-cli/getting-started/installation/
 # Configuration

-Please see Configuration chapter in Getting Start: https://github.com/orange-cloudavenue/cloudavenue-cli/blob/main/docs/index.md#Configuration
+Please see Documentation here: https://orange-cloudavenue.github.io/cloudavenue-cli/getting-started/configuration/

 # Usage
 * Navigation commands :